comharris/readme/docs/README.md

 # Working with me

-Here's some things to know about working with me:
+Here's some basic things to know about working with me:

-1. **Most things are 1 or 0 to me.** Either things are correct and excellent and as they should be, or things are wrong and need to be fixed.
-It'd difficult for me to conceive of answers "in between".
+1. **Most things are 1 or 0 to me.** Either things are correct and excellent and as they should be (a "1"), or things are wrong and need to be fixed (a "0").
+It's difficult for me to conceive of answers "in between".
 I tend to agree, disagree, or need more information.

-2. **Sometimes I ask a series of precise, close-ended questions.** When discussing something important, I ask very specific questions like: "How long has the regression been known to exist in the product?", "Who's responsible for replying to the contributor?", "When was the last time that person replied to any contributor?"
-This line of questions may seem uncomfortable to some people who prefer a more casual style of conversation.
-Please understand I have no intention of treating people differently, I am just trying to understand facts quickly.

-3. **When exploring new ideas, I want to consider multiple possibilities.** As brainstorming discussions seem to converge on a path, I may start asking questions in the opposite direction to see if the consensus falls apart, or if other paths are properly eliminated and we end up at the same conclusion.
-That said, once we have agreement, I am 100% behind the direction and will repeated it endlessly.

-4. **I think in systems.** In my mind, software, businesses, art, music and people are all systems.
+2. **I think in systems.** In my mind, software, businesses, art, music and people are all systems.
 Each has their history, parameters, dynamics and opportunities.
 Understanding history and current state informs the future.
 The song [the Hook](http://www.avclub.com/article/why-hook-by-blues-traveler-is-actually-a-pretty-ge-83392) by Blues Traveller is a wonderful example of understanding music as a system.

-5. **I'm an extrovert.** My energy increases when I'm communicating with other people (including on video calls, via messaging and in person).
+3. **I'm an extrovert.** My energy increases when I'm communicating with other people (including on video calls, via messaging and in person).
 When I am working alone for long periods of time, my energy decreases.

-6. **I'm logical.** In university I studied cognition and built software simulating different models of thinking (rules-based, pattern-based, dynamic/chaotic systems, etc.).
+4. **I'm logical.** In university I studied cognition and built software simulating different models of thinking (rules-based, pattern-based, dynamic/chaotic systems, etc.).
 I believe emotions help us arrive quickly at potential solutions, and once delivered logic must vet our analysis and conclusion.

+## Special situations

+Here are some things to know about me in special situations:

+1. **Sometimes I ask a series of precise, close-ended questions.** When discussing something important, I ask very specific questions like: "How long has the regression been known to exist in the product?", "Who's responsible for replying to the contributor?", "When was the last time that person replied to any contributor?"
+This line of questions may seem uncomfortable to some people who prefer a more casual style of conversation.
+Please understand I have no intention of treating people differently, I am just trying to understand facts quickly.

+2. **When exploring new ideas, I consider multiple possibilities at the same time.** As brainstorming discussions seem to converge on a path, I may start asking questions in the opposite direction to see if the consensus falls apart, or if other paths are properly eliminated and we end up at the same conclusion.
+That said, once we have agreement, I am 100% behind the direction and will repeated it endlessly.

+3. **If you're not a native English speaker, I'm happy to speak slower and more simply.
+Please signal to me to do this.** - Signalling me with a facial expression or just letting me know if I'm difficult to understand is highly appreciated.
+In addition to English, I speak conversational Mandarin in an accent that can make me sound more fluent than I am.
+I struggle when a native speaker uses advanced vocabulary.

 # Mindsets